CDCgov/phdi-azure/docs/execution-guide.md

 token=$(az account get-access-token --resource=https://$FHIR_SERVER.azurehealthcareapis.com --query accessToken --output tsv)</pre>
 1. Then, copy and paste this command into the terminal and hit enter.
 This uses the bearer token above to authenticate, then search for the "John Doe" user in the VXU message: <pre>RESPONSE=$(curl -X GET --header "Authorization: Bearer $token" "https://$FHIR_SERVER.azurehealthcareapis.com/Patient?family=DOE&given=JOHN")</pre>
 Hit enter to run this command.
 1. Finally, copy and paste this command into the terminal, then hit enter.
-This pretty-prints the JSON response showing that John Doe was found in the VXU message: <pre>echo $RESPONSE | jq | less</pre>
+This pretty-prints the JSON response showing that John Doe was found in the VXU message.
+After you're down reviewing the response, press 'q' on your keyboard to exit out of the jq tool and return to the terminal. <pre>echo $RESPONSE | jq | less</pre>
 ![azure-fhir-api-response](./images/azure-fhir-api-response.png)

 ### Run another VXU message through the pipeline